jsaintro/publicnotes/3dprinting/Extruder/Extrusion Multiplier.md

 	4. Try and apply similar pressure when measuring
 	5. Ideally you want to use a micrometer like a (Mitutoyo 102-301)
 2. Download this [calibration model](https://www.thingiverse.com/thing:3405991)
+    Note:
-3. Use theses settings in Prusa Slicer
+4. Use theses settings in Prusa Slicer

 |Key|Value|Note|
 |--|--|--|